Treaty establishing a Constitution for Europe: Flexibility clause

 This clause has been present in EU law since the original Treaty of Rome, which established the EEC in 1958.

 Common foreign and security policy

 The EU is charged with defining and implementing a common foreign and security policy in due time.
 The wording of this article is taken from the existing Treaty on European Union.

 New provisions

 Legal personality

 The TCE was going to state explicitly that the EU had a legal personality.
-Prior to this, the treaties explicitly stated that the European Community, the European Coal and Steel Community and Euratom each had their own separate legal personality, but remained silent over whether the European Union itself had one.
+Prior to this, the treaties explicitly stated that the European Economic Community, the European Coal and Steel Community and Euratom each had their own separate legal personality, but remained silent over whether the European Union itself had one.
 They did mandate the EU "to assert its identity on the international scene", and permitted the European Union to enter into treaties.
 Brsakoska-Bazerkoska, and Choutheete and Ndoura argue that the EU had an implicit legal personality prior to the Treaty of Lisbon; the latter treaty also contained an express statement that the EU had a legal personality.